Passionfruit

 The vines need a trellis or fence for support.
 Vines can be grafted, to increase the life-span and the conformity of fruit.

-For more information read the growing note panama red passionfruit PDF (65.4 KB).
+For more information, read the growing note for panama red passionfruit PDF (65.4 KB).

 Pest and disease management

-Common diseases affecting passionfruit plants include alternatia spot, fusariaum wilt, brown spot, septoria spot, phytophthora blight, anthracnose, scab, cucumber mosaic virus, and passionfruit woodiness virus.
+Common diseases also include alternatia spot, fusariaum wilt, brown spot, septoria spot, phytophthora blight, anthracnose, scab, cucumber mosaic virus, and passionfruit woodiness virus.

 Other insect pests

-Visit the Northern Territory Insects Database to identify an insect pest and the damage it can cause.
+To identify an insect pest and the damage it can cause, visit the NT Insects Database.

-For information about the passionfruit industry go to the websites of the Passionfruit Australia or NT Farmers.
+For information about the passionfruit industry, go to the Passionfruit Australia or NT Farmers website.

 Share this page: